au-research/ARDC-23-things/index.md

----
-  title: ""
----

-## What is 23 (research data) things?

-23 (research data) things is self-directed learning for anybody who wants to know more about research data.
+**23 (research data) things** is self-directed learning for anybody who wants to know more about research data.
 "Things" is a neat concept for creating packaged content on any topic.

 Dive right in with [Thing 1]({{ site.baseurl }}/researchdata/thing-01) or see [all the things]({{ site.baseurl}}/researchdata/things/).